-Classic lemon bars with shortbread crust and topped with a creamy lemon filling!
-This easy lemon bars recipe makes the perfect batch with a thick crust and perfect lemon filling.
+My BEST Lemon Bars recipe is a classic with shortbread crust and a creamy lemon filling!
+These easy lemon bars makes the perfect batch with a thick crust and perfect lemon filling.

 This is a great make-ahead dessert bar for picnics, BBQs and potlucks – it’s seriously, the best lemon bars recipe!